-At the basis of arts in general we can find a primordial convention, a decree, an intellectual act which allows it to constitute itself.
+What could be found at the basis of arts in general is a primordial convention, a decree, an intellectual act which allows it to constitute itself.
 As a simple expression of the emotions, language can only be an animal's means of communication.
 Language becomes human through the act by which the universe of the symbols is established.
-In Delacroix's perspective, art would not exist if it weren't for the act which can place nature before spirit, without the perspective on life that replaces life itself.
-Hegel used to say that art, much like religion, finds its origin in amazement.

 First and foremost, art creates the double system of the means of expression's symbols and their ideal existences in search for reality.
-Whether visual arts initially were a kind of geometry, or whether they prefer regular shapes in general or in the free movement of life, the projection on a surface and drawing of a certain shape are spiritual creations.
-The simplest contour can suggest the access to the world of plastic representations and, moreover, to that of geometrical figures.
+Whether visual arts initially were a kind of geometry, or they prefer regular shapes in general or in the free movement of life, the projection on a surface and drawing of a certain shape are spiritual creations.

-At the basis of art, we can find the very same intellectual act that we may find at the basis of the human language.
-This is also true if we consider the content of art.
+At the basis of art lies the very same intellectual act that lies at the basis of the human language.
+This is also true in case of the content of art.
 Art's content is the world of ideas and feelings.
 Art has always expressed a vision which presupposes first of all the world's way of thinking, the constitution of a mental universe.

-In its way towards artistic expression, any feeling needs to become more abstract.
-That is because the powerful and blind domination of a feeling can actually prevent the artist from contemplating and expressing it.
-This tension would deprive the spirit of thinking and words.
 Delacroix says that what Hegel says about poetry could actually be said about art itself.
 Art does not only tend to liberate the spirit from the oppressing feelings, but also wants to set the spirit free from the tyranny of the feelings.
 By this, the spirit can open up towards self-expression.
 The spirit can thus turn what it felt into images and thoughts.
-Delacroix stresses the idea that there is a huge difference between feeling and expression.
-The completely pure, intense feeling of real-life experience becomes subject to the symbolic expression, to the visual, musical or verbal dimensions.